Morse-Bott cohomology from homological perturbation theory: Motivation From Homological Perturbation Theory

-Since measure-zero sets on differentiable manifolds are well defined and our construction is based on integration, errors over a measure-zero sets can be tolerated.
-In particular, we have the following useful notation. \begin{definition} Let $M,N$ be two manifolds.
+Since measure-zero sets on differentiable manifolds are well-defined and our construction is based on integration, errors over a measure-zero set can be tolerated.
+In particular, we have the following useful notion. \begin{definition} Let $M,N$ be two manifolds.
 A smooth map $f:M\to N$ is a \textbf{diffeomorphism up to zero-measure} iff there exist measure zero closed sets $M_1\subset M, N_1\subset N$, such that $f|_{M\backslash M_1}: M\backslash M_1\rightarrow N\backslash N_1$ is a diffeomorphism. \end{definition}